-- Idea: don't ignore the goal when selecting paths. - Often there is extra knowledge that can be used to guide the search: heuristics. - A heuristic function h(n) is a nonnegative estimate of the cost of the least-cost path from node n to a goal node. - h(n) needs to be efficient to compute. - h can be extended to paths: $h(\langle n_0, \ldots, n_k \rangle) = h(n_k)$. - h(n) is an underestimate if there is no path from n to a goal with cost less than h(n). - An admissible heuristic is a heuristic function that is an underestimate of the actual cost of a path to a goal.
+- Idea: don't ignore the goal when selecting paths. - Often there is extra knowledge that can be used to guide the search: heuristics. - h(n) is an estimate of the cost of the shortest path from node n to a goal node. - h(n) needs to be efficient to compute. - h can be extended to paths: $h(\langle n_0, \ldots, n_k \rangle) = h(n_k)$ . - h(n) is an underestimate if there is no path from n to a goal with cost less than h(n). - An admissible heuristic is a nonnegative heuristic function that is an underestimate of the actual cost of a path to a goal.